-The PM180 supports up to three removable 4-channel 4AI/4AO modules with a total of 12 analog output channels that can output DC currents proportional to the measured analog quantities.
+The PM180 supports up to three removable 4Al/4AO modules with a total of 12 analog output channels that can output DC currents proportional to the measured analog quantities.
 All outputs are optically isolated and have an internal power supply.
 The AI modules may be ordered with 0-1mA, ±1mA, 0-20mA, or 4-20mA output current.
-The 0-1mA and ±1mA analog outputs provide 100% overload currents up to 2 mA and ±2mA.
+The 0-1mA and ±1mA analog outputs provide 200% overload currents up to 2 mA and ±2mA.